Don't lose your savings to taxes. Invest in ELSS today.

 Mutual funds classified

-Before we get into the tax benefits available on mutual funds, you should understand the two broad categories of mutual funds as per the income tax laws; these are:
+Before we get into the tax benefits available on mutual funds, you should understand the three broad categories of mutual funds as per Indian tax laws; these are:

-1. Equity-oriented funds (where at least 65% of the fund’s corpus is invested in listed equity)
+1. Equity-oriented funds (where at least 65% of the fund’s corpus is invested in domestic listed equity securities)

-2. Non-equity oriented funds (where the fund’s corpus is invested in debt and money market instruments)
+2. Specified Mutual funds (where not more than 35% of the fund’s corpus is invested in domestic equity securities)

 Tax on capital gains

-• Short-term capital gains (when you sell your equity fund within a year) are taxed at 15% (plus applicable surcharge and health and education cess)
+• Short-term capital gains (when you sell your equity fund investments within a year) are taxed at 15% (plus applicable surcharge and health and education cess at the rate of 4% on tax and surcharge).

-• Long-term capital gains (when you sell your equity fund after a year) are taxed at 10% (plus applicable surcharge and health and education cess).
+• Long-term capital gains in excess of INR 1 lac (when you sell your equity fund investments after a year) are taxed at 10% (plus applicable surcharge and health and education cess at the rate of 4% on tax and surcharge).

 A special equity-oriented fund

-Mutual funds offer an equity-oriented fund that helps you save tax under section 80C (this tax deduction is over and above the other tax benefits you receive on equity-oriented funds).
-The equity-linked saving scheme, in short, is an equity fund offered by mutual funds that is an eligible investment under section 80C.
+There exists an equity-oriented fund that helps you save tax under section 80C of the Income Tax Act, 1961 (this tax deduction is over and above the other tax benefits such as lower rates, lesser period of holding for long term gains, etc. you receive on equity-oriented funds).
+The equity-linked saving scheme (ELSS for short) is an equity fund offered by mutual funds that is an eligible investment under section 80C.

 Section 80C lists eligible investments and expenses that help save taxes.
 Among the investments are premium payments for life insurance, unit-linked plans offered by insurance companies, some post office investments (where the public provident fund (PPF) is the most popular tax-saving investment), employment provident funds, superannuation, five-year bank deposits, and ELSS.
 The maximum investment eligible under this section is Rs 1.5 lakh.
 Once you make this investment, the amount is deducted from your taxable income; in other words, your taxable income is reduced to this extent and your tax is computed on this reduced amount.